Content audits - where to start

 First, decide what you want to achieve.
 A content audit can help you to

 - Improve the validity and quality of your content,

 - Identify gaps and create a feasible content roadmap, and

 Are you preparing for a migration?
 Is your content, or parts or your content, redundant, outdated, or trivial?
 Has the amount of content become unmanageable?
 Is your content not performing?
 Not meeting your audience needs?
 What does success look like?

 Choose your tools and tailor your audit process to generate the outcome your project needs.

 Keep these spreadsheet people at bay!
 Sort and count first.
 Think: how many apples are between the pears in the gift basket, and why is there no chocolate?

-- Separates the content into content groups (resources, news, events, staff profiles, etc.),
+- Separate the content into content groups (resources, news, events, staff profiles, etc.),

-- Makes a high-level assessment on the future of the content in each group,
+- Make a high-level assessment on the future of the content in each group,

-- Sets priorities per group (or parts of a group),
+- Set priorities per group (or parts of a group),

 If you're looking at an audit with over 1000 unique URLs, this is the time to start thinking about automation.
 Your Content Management System (CMS) should be able to export a sitemap and list content per content type.
 In Drupal, filtered and customisable content views can export data to be crunched in Google Sheets or Excel.
 Remember - you are assessing the challenge, so keep it high-level.